Skip to main content

 • members of a large family;

-• victims of gender-based violence;
+• victims of terrorism or gender-based violence;

 • be awarded a “matrícula de honor” distinction.